Come Together: Other versions

-McCartney recorded an updated version of "Come Together" with Noel Gallagher and Paul Weller for the 1995 charity album Help, under the name the Smokin' Mojo Filters (derived from a line in the song).
+Paul McCartney recorded an updated version of "Come Together" with Noel Gallagher and Paul Weller for the 1995 charity album Help, under the name the Smokin' Mojo Filters (derived from a line in the song).
 Weller performed the lead vocal duties, with McCartney and Gallagher providing backing vocals, harmonies and bass and guitar.
 Their rendition reached No. 19 on the UK Singles Chart in December 1995.

-Michael Jackson also covered the song in 1986.
-The song was recorded for Bad (1987), but was scrapped and instead put on HIStory: Past, Present and Future, Book I (1995).
-It was also included as a B-side on Jackson's "Remember the Time" CD single.
-It was featured at the end of the 1988 film Moonwalker and also had an official video.
-Notably, it was the only Beatles song covered by Jackson on an official release.
-Jackson had purchased the publishing rights to the Beatles' catalogue in 1985 and thus owned the rights to "Come Together" at the time he covered the song.

-Arctic Monkeys covered the song for the 2012 Summer Olympics opening ceremony, it was released on the album Isles of Wonder and reached No. 21 on the UK Singles Chart.
+Arctic Monkeys covered the song for the 2012 Summer Olympics opening ceremony.
+It was released on the album Isles of Wonder and reached No. 21 on the UK Singles Chart.

 Foo Fighters, Liam Gallagher and Aerosmith's Joe Perry covered "Come Together" at the CalJam Festival in San Bernardino, California in 2017.
 Gallagher forgot the words during the performance, later explaining that he thought they were performing "I Am the Walrus".